jonasbn/til/docker/debugging_a_broken_docker_build_step.md

 hello world
 ```

-And you can of course run it
+And you can of course run it, your mileage might vary depending on the severity of the b0rkeness of your __difficult_ build step, which we chose to ignore

 ```bash
 $ docker run -it  smelly_container